 Anyone who says the holidays aren’t a stressful time has probably been sipping a little too much spiked eggnog.
 We all handle stress differently and it’s important to figure out what stress-reduction method works for you.
 Does listening to your favorite music calm you down?
 Check out a CD from the library’s collection or browse hoopla to find an album and download it directly to your smartphone.
-Feel like you don’t have enough time to stop and relax?
-Set aside 20 minutes and try one of Kelsey’s mini-vacations to keep your mental and emotional health in check.
 I know it’s a little cliche but I’m a big fan of bubble baths.
 Taking a short walk, even if it’s just around the block, is another quick way to reduce stress especially in those heated moments when you feel like you just can’t take anymore gift wrapping or gingerbread cookies.

 No matter how hectic things might get, one thing I try to remember is that I don’t have to be perfect for my family and friends to love me.
 The most important thing about the holiday season is spending time with the people you love.
 Take a second to breathe and feel the magic of the season.